drvdana/devops-task/TEST_NOTES.md

   - `buildah push helloapp:lastest docker-archive:helloapp.tar`
     - note: I only got this to work with `docker-archive`, not `oci-archive`
   - `sudo k3s ctr -n k8s.io images import helloapp.tar`
-- I'm using a type of NodePort here.
+- I'm using a service type of NodePort here.
 I think this will have to change for when I'm not testing locally.
+(Update: I'll leave it)
+3. Github Actions ci deploy
+- I'm using Github Actions because it has been a while.
+I used Jenkins extensively at my last job, so this is a nice change of pace.
+- The k3s pre-built install is buggy.
+In the interest of making it work I'm including the sha256 of the version of the install script I manually verified.
+  - I said in the commit, but if the k3s install script changes, this would need to update its sha256sum using: `curl -sfL https://get.k3s.io | sha256sum`
+- I'm going back and forth in my mind about running the test script during CI or during the Docker build.
+I'm going to leave it in the Docker build for now so developers get test feedback earlier.
+- I ended up needing a few commits to get this working.
+I rebased and squashed to reduce commit spam.